R3v180/LoyalPyME/README.md

 In today's competitive market, customer loyalty is crucial.
 LoyalPyME aims to be the technological ally for SMEs, providing the tools to:

-- **Foster Repeat Business:** Implement engaging points, tiers, and rewards systems.
+- **Foster Repeat Business:** Implement engaging points, tiers, and rewards systems (now with images!).
 - **Build Stronger Relationships:** Recognize and reward customer loyalty effectively.
-- **Simplify Program Management:** Offer an intuitive and feature-rich administration panel.
+- **Simplify Program Management:** Offer an intuitive and feature-rich administration panel (now including image management for rewards).
-- **Enhance Customer Experience:** Provide a clear, accessible digital portal for end customers.
+- **Enhance Customer Experience:** Provide a clear, accessible digital portal for end customers (now displaying reward images).

 Our goal is to enable any SME (retail, hospitality, services, etc.) to digitize and optimize its customer retention strategy, evolving the platform towards integrated communication, CRM capabilities, business customization, a mobile presence, and potentially shared loyalty ecosystems.